aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.6.
 Deployed Functionality

-??? faq "I wish to be in compliance with the 12 GC TBS Guardrails, what don't you cover with the provided sample architecture?"
+??? faq "1.6.1.
+I wish to be in compliance with the 12 GC TBS Guardrails, what don't you cover with the provided sample architecture?"

     #### I wish to be in compliance with the 12 GC TBS Guardrails, what don't you cover with the provided sample architecture?